basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 absolute request rates in section 6.2 and outage lengths and workloads in section 6.3 are provided through aggregate measures instead of absolute details.

->**Brief Background on Riak:**<
->
-> Basho Technologies started to develop Riak back in 2007 to solve an internal problem.
-We were, at the time, builing a web application that would require a database layer that afforded higher availability and scale out properties than any technology we knew of.
-So, we rolled our own.
->
->After using Riak in production for several successful applications that generated revenue, we decided to open source it and share our creation with the world.

 ## 2. Background